Crimson Quill’s Appraisal #426

 Sometimes the most elementary ideas are the best.
 In 2008, when Bryan Bertino’s The Strangers was finally released, having been shelved for the best part of a year, it arrived in a marketplace teaming with “torture porn” and features inspired by the massively successful Saw and Hostel.
 At that time, more was more, and audiences were becoming increasingly desensitized to overtly visceral horror which pulled absolutely no punches.
 Bertino went against the grain by creating a movie which could easily have arrived in the late seventies on the back of the Halloween craze and, in Keeper’s opinion, was far more effective than much of the cookie cutter fare surfacing during the period, despite the general consensus being the exact opposite.

 It is genuinely suspenseful, shot entirely with hand-held cameras and steadicam, and almost entirely devoid of gore.
-Instead of overplaying his hand, Bertino practises an almost inhuman amount of restraint and banks on scaring us out of our wits by adopting a minimalistic approach which serves it particularly well.
+Instead of overplaying his hand, Bertino practices an almost inhuman amount of restraint and banks on scaring us out of our wits by adopting a minimalist approach which serves it particularly well.
 Sound is kept at a distinct premium and again this proves to work in the film’s favor as protracted periods of silence heighten the feeling of being alone and vulnerable without jabbing us constantly to remind us how to feel.
 When called upon, the eerily effective score by Tom Hajdu and Andy Milburn (P2, The Mothman Prophecies) is both unobtrusive and, in the same moment, stifling and there are few films which boast such striking audio design.
 Merle Haggard’s ordinarily chipper ditty Mama Tried is also used sparingly and to maximum creepy effect throughout.

 Comparisons with David Moreau & Xavier Palud’s Ils (Them) are impossible to ignore as there are certain parallels between the two movies but The Strangers does an even better job of relieving us of any comfort and manages to sustain the terror right up until the final reel.
 Bertino drew inspiration for his film from a disquieting childhood memory of a stranger who knocked on his door, asked for somebody who wasn’t there, and promptly left.
 Later, he discovered that there had been a spate of break-ins in the neighborhood and was left pondering whether the unknown man was responsible for the burglaries.
 Another motivation was the real-life Keddie Cabin Murders of 1981 in Sierra Nevada and realism is clearly the intention here.